 The choir holds various social events during the year, and in 2014 the juniors enjoyed a visit to Thorpe Park Resort, in Surrey.

 Singing in a church choir brings many benefits to young people and is an excellent foundation for many aspects of later life.
 As well as the development of music skills, there is chance to learn to work as a member of a professional team, build social skills, play a crucial part in the regular worship of the Church, and to benefit from Christian teaching and leadership.

 Many leading musicians and professionals have laid the foundations of their careers as members of church choirs, and the finest choristers can use the opportunity to move on to cathedral choirs and take up music scholarships at schools and universities.

 CONTACT THE CHOIR

-The Director of Music and Choir Administrator will be pleased to explain more about the choir and the opportunities it can afford.
+The Choir Administrator will be pleased to explain more about the choir and the opportunities it can afford.